dnarayanan/powderday/docs/parameters_description.rst

     This sets the HII region elemental abundances for generating CLOUDY models.
     Available abundaces are.

+    :dopita:
-    dopita:    Abundabces from Dopita (2001) with old solar abundances = 0.019 and ISM grains.
+      Abundabces from Dopita (2001) with old solar abundances = 0.019 and ISM grains.

+    :newdopita:
-    newdopita: Abundances from Dopita (2013).
+      Abundances from Dopita (2013).
 Solar Abundances from Grevasse 2010 - z= 0.013
       includes smooth polynomial for N/O, C/O relationship functional form for He(z), new depletion and factors in ISM grains.

+    :gutkin:
-    gutkin:    Abundabces from Gutkin (2016) and PARSEC metallicity (Bressan+2012) based on Grevesse+Sauvel (1998)
+      Abundabces from Gutkin (2016) and PARSEC metallicity (Bressan+2012) based on Grevesse+Sauvel (1998) and Caffau+2011
-               and Caffau+2011

    This is used only when add_neb_emission = True and use_cloudy_tables = True.
 (Default: dopita)